Title: Engineer, industrialist, inventor, part-time clergyman, philanthropist

 Plot Location: Section 130, Lot 1

-Thomas T. Tasker was born in Yorkshire, England of humble beginnings, but he developed mechanical skill, leadership ability, and a devout Christian character that earned great respect by the people of Philadelphia.
-His father, William, was a land surveyor, and was able to afford a better than ordinary English education.
-At the age of 13 he began a seven-year apprenticeship in the copper and ironsmith trades.
-He sailed for America in 1819 and settled in Philadelphia.
+Thomas was born in England of humble beginnings but he developed mechanical skill, leadership ability, and a devout Christian character that garnered great respect from the people of Philadelphia.
+His father was a land surveyor, and was able to give his son a better than ordinary English education.
+At the age of 13 the boy began a seven-year apprenticeship in the copper and ironsmith trades.

-For a brief period he was employed in stove manufacturing.
+He sailed for America in 1819 and settled in Philadelphia, briefly employed in stove manufacturing.
 In 1820 he established a coppersmith and iron company in West Chester Pennsylvania.
 In 1824 he left that company and moved back to Philadelphia to work for Steven P. Morris, a manufacturer of stoves and grates.
-Thomas was considered a genius in mechanical engineering and was soon put in charge of the mechanical department.
-He moved up in the business to become a partner and owner.
-The company grew rapidly, expanding into the manufacture of tubes for gas, water, steam locomotives, and boilers.

 Following his retirement in 1858, Thomas purchased 400 acres in various locations in Ridley Township, just southwest of Philadelphia.
 As a hobby he raised breeds of cattle, beginning with Durham cattle, then Ayrshires and Guernseys.

-When the Civil War started in 1861 Thomas was one of its most enthusiastic supporters.
+When the Civil War started in 1861 the Taskers were enthusiastic supporters.
 He was one of the founders and president of the Citizens Volunteer Hospital located at Broad and Washington in Philadelphia.
-Under his administration it was operated in a broad and humane basis, treating both Union and Confederate soldiers equally.
-It treated over 200,000 soldiers.
-The entire expense was covered by voluntary contributions, mostly from Philadelphians.
-When the war ended in 1865 and the hospital closed, the remaining funds ($4,000) were given to the Soldiers’ Orphan Asylum in D.C.
+Under his administration it operated on a broad and humane basis, helping both Union and Confederate soldiers equally.

-He died in 1892 and is interred with his wife, who died in 1877, along with nine other members of the family.
-Section 130 is known as the Wharton Street Methodist Episcopal Church plot.
-South Philly’s Franklin Street was renamed Tasker Street in his honor, and the subway station at 1600 South Broad Street commemorates the famous partners because Tasker Street is to the north and Morris Street is to the south.
+South Philly’s Franklin Street had been renamed Tasker Street in his honor while he was alive, and the city opened a public school named for him in 1912, located at 9th and Tasker Streets.
+The subway station at 1600 South Broad Street commemorates the famous partners because Tasker Street is to the north and Morris Street is to the south.

 Support the Friends of Mount Moriah